Safaa711/-Arm-package-implementation-and-operation-on-ROS/README.md

 ![image](https://user-images.githubusercontent.com/85526390/126322123-a0880615-69b5-407f-8dcb-cb1cc10dbdf4.png)

-6- Then I have controled the arm in a real simulator called gazebo, using the following commands:
+6- Then I have controlled the arm in a real simulator called gazebo, using the following commands:

-cd catkin/src/arduino_robot_arm/robot_arm_pkg/scripts
+cd catkin_ws/src/arduino_robot_arm/robot_arm_pkg/scripts

 sudo chmod +x joint_states_to_gazebo.py

-In a new terminal, I have typed the following command:

-roslaunch robot_arm_pkg check_motors.launch

-Then I have typed in a new terminal the following commands:

 roslaunch robot_arm_pkg check_motors_gazebo.launch

+Then I have typed in a new terminal the following command:

 rosrun robot_arm_pkg joint_states_to_gazebo.py

 7- Finally, to run the arm in Moveit, I have used the following command: